DaMaHub/v0.01/README.md

 • 3 min [video](https://vimeo.com/damahub/)

+• Contact us and help to built Data Management Hub

 ## Introduction

 We are living through a fundamental change, progressing from an era in which data was scarce and hard to access to an era in which data exceeds our ability to extract meaning from it.